Meet the Moyles: A Beaumaris Family Lifestyle Home Session in 2020

 Subsequently, I was at home with our three kids while my husband, Dan, was able to keep working on-site (away from home.)

-I wasn’t able to work in my usual role as a photographer documenting newborns and families in their homes anymore.
+But consequently, my work as a photographer documenting newborns and families in their homes wasn't possible.

 Meanwhile, out of the blue I saw some pretty cool black and white family documentary-style photos trickling into my Facebook news feed and...